CTE Program Management

 How are the Perkins Planning Amounts Determined?

 The Census Bureau updates school district census data annually via their Small Area Income and Poverty Estimates (SAIPE) program.
 While decennial census data collected and certified for release is an integral part of this program's mathematical computation, it is not the only component.
-Once the Census 2020 data collection has been completed, verified for statistical accuracy, and authorized for use in the SAIPE model, it is my understanding that the Census 2010 base data in the model will be replaced by Census 2020 base data but the model will continue to use many other data sources as outlined in this document under the “Reviewing the Census Data” paragraph.
-We receive this information annually as this data source is used not only by USDE formula allocations to states but state allocations to eligible LEAs for those census-based formula grants like Title I, Part A, Title II, Part A, and Carl D. Perkins.
+Once the Census 2020 data collection has been completed, verified for statistical accuracy, and authorized for use in the SAIPE model, it is my understanding that the Census 2010 base data in the model will be replaced by Census 2020 base data.
+Still, the model will continue to use many other data sources as outlined in this document under the “Reviewing the Census Data” paragraph.
+We receive this information annually as this data source is used by USDE formula allocations to states and state allocations to eligible LEAs for those census-based formula grants like Title I, Part A, Title II, Part A, and Carl D. Perkins.

 Summary: The adopted new rule reflects changes made by House Bill 3, 86th Texas Legislature, 2019, by explaining how Texas Education Agency will calculate and make available funding under Texas Education Code, @48.106(a)(2)(B) and (C).
 The new rule was adopted without changes since published as proposed.